MetaFaith: Faithful Natural Language Uncertainty Expression in LLMs: When Can LLMs Faithfully Express Uncertainty via Natural Language?

 \subsection{Experimental Setup}

 We evaluate the impact of factors such as model size, model post-training, task difficulty, task domain, and prompt approach on faithful calibration.

-\textbf{Models.} Our experiments evaluate a total of 16 leading open- and closed-source models, varying in size, family, and post-training: GPT-4o-Mini \citep{openai2024gpt4ocard}, Gemini-2.0-Flash \citep{gemini}, Qwen2.5-Instruct (1.5B, 7B, 72B) \citep{qwen2025qwen25technicalreport}, Llama3.1-Instruct (8B, 70B) \citep{grattafiori2024llama3herdmodels}, Llama3.3-Instruct (70B), OLMo2-1124-Instruct (7B, 13B) \citep{olmo20252olmo2furious}, Tulu3 (8B, 70B) \citep{lambert2025tulu3pushingfrontiers}, Tulu3-8B-SFT, Tulu3-8B-DPO, and base models Qwen2.5-7B and Llama3.1-8B.
-Aside from Gemini-2.0-Flash, all models provide access to log-probabilities of output tokens.
+\textbf{Models.} Our experiments evaluate a total of 19 leading open- and closed-source models, varying in size, family, and post-training: GPT-5(-Mini) \citep{openai2024gpt4ocard}, Gemini-2.5-Flash \citep{gemini}, Qwen2.5-Instruct (1.5B, 7B, 72B) \citep{qwen2025qwen25technicalreport}, Llama3.1-Instruct (8B, 70B) \citep{grattafiori2024llama3herdmodels}, Llama3.3-Instruct (70B), OLMo2-1124-Instruct (7B, 13B) \citep{olmo20252olmo2furious}, Tulu3 (8B, 70B) \citep{lambert2025tulu3pushingfrontiers}, Tulu3-8B-SFT, Tulu3-8B-DPO, and base models Qwen2.5-7B and Llama3.1-8B.
+Results for GPT-4o-Mini and Gemini-2.0-Flash are additionally provided in \S\ref{app:fullresults}.
+All non-Gemini models provide access to log-probabilities of output tokens.
 For all models we set the max output length to 250 tokens and temperature to 1.0.
 Responses for uncertainty estimation are obtained via beam search (beam size of 20).